Revit Running Slow in 2026? 18 Proven Performance Fixes to Speed Up Any Revit Model

 Revit models gain weight faster than architects during deadlines.

 Your model is not a museum of bad decisions.
-For project efficiency and file speed, show no remorse.
-Get rid of it.
+For real BIM efficiency, show no remorse.
+If it is not on a current sheet or driving a current decision, delete it.

 3. Worksets: The Performance Serial Killer